jyopari/jyopari.github.io/Transformer.md

   <figcaption> Scaled Dot-Product Attention (<a href="https://arxiv.org/pdf/1706.03762.pdf">source</a>)</figcaption>
 </figure> <br /> <br />
-The diagram above is equvialent to the following equation, where `A` is the attention function for the three matricies, `Q`, `V`, 'K'.
+The diagram above is equvialent to the following equation, where `A` is the attention function for the three matricies, `Q`, `V`, `K`.
 Dot Product attention is core to transformers, its what allows for an efficient method of constructing connections. <br />
 <img src="/Transformer/attentionEq.png" alt="drawing" width="200"> <br />
 If we only had three input words, then `Q`, `V`, `K` would look like the following. <br />
 <img src="/Transformer/explan.png" alt="drawing" width="400"> <br />